zakilur/helm-charts/docs/Service Accounts.md

 ## Creating Service Accounts for Other Namespaces

 Grey Matter has the ability to monitor services deployed in any namespace in Kubernetes, but the service accounts need access to the namespace.
 In order to enable a service account to have access to another namespace, a new `Role` and `RoleBinding` need to be created.
-This is a manual step that mnuch be done for each namespace that you will be deploying Grey Matter monitored services.
+This is a manual step that must be done for each namespace that you will be deploying Grey Matter monitored services.

 Here is an example of a new `Role` and `RoleBinding` for the `waiter-sa` service account.
 It assumes that the new namespace is called `services`.